Omkar211202/Omkar211202.github.io/content/Interesting!/Spirituality/Breathe.md

 </div>
 (Bhagawat Gita)

-Krishna was very clear, he said only by ***Practice*** , so what first step in the process of controlling your mind???
+Krishna was very clear, he said only by ***Practice*** , so what is the first step in the process of controlling your mind???

 Mind wanders from past into the future, this is in fact the cause of stress and anxiety.
 That's why its important to be in the now.
 The Now exists only in the breath, its the breath now, you live in, there is no past or future for the breath.